 "Hutson was the first person to ever hand me a creative brief, a salary, and the age-old advice "write better".
-He saw how badly I wanted to be great in this business and showed me, both by example and encouragement, what it takes to get there.
+He saw how badly I wanted to be great in this business and showed me, both by example, encouragement and what it takes to get there.
 He possesses something that some creative directors seem to lose after a few years in the business—the desire to continue creating.
 I was lucky enough to work directly with him on a Sunoco TV campaign, during which I saw that he wasn't just a great mentor to me, but still a passionate art director."

 -Caitlin Harris, Senior Copywriter at McCann